MicrosoftDocs/win32/desktop-src/wmmdvdm/buttonlocations--child-of-scenesmenu4.md

 ---
 title: ButtonLocations (Child of ScenesMenu4) element
 description: Specifies the normalized (with respect to a screen with a 16 9 aspect ratio) position and dimensions of the menu buttons on a scene menu with four scene buttons.
-This is the rectangular region that defines each button's location for the DVD player. ms.assetid: 'd967c168-47c7-4db2-9a7a-49c887e6ef5c'
+This is the rectangular region that defines each buttons location for the DVD player. ms.assetid: d967c168-47c7-4db2-9a7a-49c887e6ef5c
+keywords:
-keywords: ["ButtonLocations (Child of ScenesMenu4) element Windows Movie Maker and DVD Maker"]
+- ButtonLocations (Child of ScenesMenu4) element Windows Movie Maker and DVD Maker
 topic_type:
 - apiref
 api_name:
 - ButtonLocations
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ButtonLocations (Child of ScenesMenu4) element